Govrn-HQ/white-paper/.github/ISSUE_TEMPLATE/section-proposal.md

 ---

 **Is your proposal request related to a problem with the paper?
 Please describe.**
-A clear and concise description of what the problem is.
+_A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm always frustrated when [...]_

 **Describe the section you'd like to add**
-A clear and concise description of what you want to happen.
+_A clear and concise description of what you want to happen._

 **Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.
+_A clear and concise description of any alternative solutions or features you've considered._

 **Additional context**
-Add any other context or screenshots about the feature request here.
+_Add any other context section proposal here._